Best of Both Worlds: Practical and Theoretically Optimal Submodular Maximization in Parallel: A Parallelizable Algorithm with Linear Query Complexity:

 \textbf{Addition of Elements.} Next, we describe the details of how elements are added to the set $A$.
 The random permutation of remaining elements on Line \ref{line:fastPermutation} constructs a sequence $\left( v_1,v_2,\ldots,v_{|V|} \right)$ such that each element is uniformly randomly sampled from the remaining elements.
 By testing the marginal gains along the sequence in parallel, it is possible to determine a good prefix of the sequence $(v_i)$ to add to $A$ to ensure the following: 1) Condition \ref{ls:cond} is approximately satisfied; and 2) We will discard a constant fraction of $V$ in the next iteration with constant probability.
 Condition \ref{ls:cond} is important for the approximation ratio and discarding a constant fraction of $V$ is important for the adaptivity and query complexity.
 Below, we discuss how to choose the prefix such that both are achieved.
 To speed up the algorithm, we do not test the marginal gain at each point in the sequence $(v_i)$, but rather test blocks of elements at once as determined by the index set $\Lambda$ defined in the pseudocode.

 \textbf{Prefix Selection.} Say a block is \textit{bad} if this block does not satisfy the condition checked on Line \ref{line:fastIf2} (which is an approximate, average form of Condition \ref{ls:cond}); otherwise, the block is \textit{good}.
-At the end of an iteration, we select the largest block index $\lamb^*$, where this block is bad and the previous consecutive blocks which together have at least $k$ elements are all good; or this block is bad and all the previous blocks are good blocks.
+At the end of an iteration, we select the largest block index $\lamb^*$, where $\lamb^*\le \left\lceil \frac{1}{\epsi}\right\rceil$ and all the blocks are good up to and including $\lamb^*$; or $\left\lceil \frac{1}{\epsi}\right\rceil < \lamb^* \le k$, this block is bad, and all the previous blocks are good blocks; or this block is bad and the previous consecutive blocks which together have at least $k$ elements are all good.
 Then, we add the prefix $T_{\lamb^*} = (v_1, v_2, \ldots, v_{\lamb^*})$ into $A$.
 Now, the relevance of Condition \ref{ls:cond} for the approximation ratio is that it implies $f(A) \ge 2f(A \setminus A')$, where $A'$ are the last $k$ elements added to $A$.
 Lemma \ref{lemma:fastSubTwo} shows that the conditions required on the marginal gains of blocks added imply an approximate form of this fact is satisfied by \linearseq.
 Indeed, the proof of Lemma \ref{lemma:fastSubTwo} informs the choice $\Lambda$ of blocks evaluated and the computation of $\lambda^*$. \begin{restatable}{lemma}{fastSubTwo} Suppose \linearseq terminates successfully.
-Then $f(A) \geq \frac{2(1-\epsi+\epsi^2)}{1+\epsi} f(A\backslash A')$. \end{restatable} \begin{proof}
+Then $f(A) \geq \left(1+\frac{(1-2\epsi)^2}{1+\epsi}\right) f(A\backslash A')$. \end{restatable} \begin{proof}

+If $|A| \le k$, the lemma is immediate, so assume $|A| > k$.
+For iteration $j$ of the outer for loop on Line~\ref{line:fastOuterForStart},